ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 Legacy BLAS has two types of argument checking:

-1. Error-return for incorrect argument (Legacy BLAS implement this with a call to the function ``XERBLA``).
+- Error-return for incorrect argument (Legacy BLAS implement this with a call to the function ``XERBLA``)

-2. Quick-return-success when an argument allows for the subprogram to be a no-operation or a constant result.
+- Quick-return-success when an argument allows for the subprogram to be a no-operation or a constant result

 Level 2 and Level 3 BLAS subprograms have both error-return and quick-return-success.
-Level 1 BLAS subprograms have only quick-return-success.
+Level 1 BLAS subprograms have only quick-return-success

 rocBLAS
 ^^^^^^^

 rocBLAS has 5 types of argument checking:

-1. ``rocblas_status_invalid_handle`` if the handle is a NULL pointer
+- ``rocblas_status_invalid_handle`` if the handle is a NULL pointer

-2. ``rocblas_status_invalid_size`` for invalid size, increment or leading dimension argument
+- ``rocblas_status_invalid_size`` for invalid size, increment or leading dimension argument

-3. ``rocblas_status_invalid_value`` for unsupported enum value
+- ``rocblas_status_invalid_value`` for unsupported enum value

-4. ``rocblas_status_success`` for quick-return-success
+- ``rocblas_status_success`` for quick-return-success

-5. ``rocblas_status_invalid_pointer`` for NULL argument pointers
+- ``rocblas_status_invalid_pointer`` for NULL argument pointers

-rocBLAS has the following differences when compared to Legacy BLAS
+rocBLAS has the Following Differences When Compared To Legacy BLAS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - It is a C API, returning a ``rocblas_status`` type indicating the success of the call.

-- In legacy BLAS the following functions return a scalar result: dot, nrm2, asum, amax and amin.
-In rocBLAS a pointers to scalar return value  is passed as the last argument.
+- In legacy BLAS, the following functions return a scalar result: dot, nrm2, asum, amax, and amin.
+In rocBLAS, a pointers to scalar return value  is passed as the last argument.

 - The first argument is a ``rocblas_handle`` argument, an opaque pointer to rocBLAS resources, corresponding to a single HIP stream.